mienaikoe/ziyu/Chapters/2-4-Chapter11.md

   Kip, kneeled down to set with her and said, "You came here without a sentence, didn't you?
 Come with me to Heiko after your work here is done.
 Maybe we can use radio to talk to those things at Ara."

   "I appreciate your intentions, Kipnu, but I would rather die than leave this place.
-I let the Shadestead fall into anarchy once before and I must not let it happen again.
-Besides, anyone can learn how radio works.
-You can bring it to Ara yourself."
+I let the Shadestead fall into anarchy once before and I must not let it happen again."

+  "Please... when the time comes...reconsider.
+Radio could be the answer we're looking for."

+  "Then it's good of you to learn it."

+  He smirked and bowed his head, acknowledging that thi couldn't be swayed.

+  "Well, I'll try my best to learn then," he said.

+  "Thank you...Kip."

+  Thi stood up again, and pushed Linyu toward home.
+"Let's get our first nap, shall we?
+The next shipment of new people will arrive in a Va'la and I want to be prepared for anything."

+  "Shipment?"
+Kip asked.

+  "Yes.
+The same one we came in on yesterday."

+  "What will we do with them?"

+  "Start a resistance."